Skip to menu Skip to content Skip to footer

 Research impacts

 Giselle's research is grounded in advocacy regarding access to information about family and health for all donor-conceived people worldwide.
 Giselle was an invited delegate to the 30-year anniversary of the Convention of the Rights of the Child at the United Nations with group of donor-conceived advocates.
 Following this monumental event, delegates devised the International Principles for Donor Conception and Surrogacy, world-first minimum standards in donor conception.
-At a national and state level, Giselle has contributed to several legislative reviews, inquiries and consultations on Assisted Reproductive Technologies, Donor Conception, Mitochondrial Donation, Genetic Testing, and Data Privacy.
+At a state and national level, Giselle has contributed to legislative reviews, inquiries and consultations on Assisted Reproductive Technologies, Donor Conception, Mitochondrial Donation, Genetic Testing, Information Integrity and Data Privacy.
+She was a key stakeholder in the Rapid Review of Assisted Reproductive Technology and In Vitro Fertilisation Regulation and Accreditation in Australia (2025).
+Giselle is a member of the Donor Conception Advisory Committee, a consultative body to the Victorian Department of Health.

 Works